MapRVA/maprva.org/_pages/projects/ultra.md

 layout: project
 title: Ultra
 sign: /img/projects/overpass-ultra/sign.svg
-blurb: Ultra is a tool for making map with MapLibre and datasources such as Overpass, QLever, GeoJSON files, etc.
+blurb: Ultra is a tool for making map with MapLibre and datasources such as Overpass, QLever, GeoJSON files, etc. It powers a number of our maps here on maprva.org
 buttons:
   - link: https://overpass-ultra.us/
     label: Check it out!